kiwano-js/kiwano/docs/basics/getting-started.md

 ### 7. Build schema & run server
 Now our schema is finished, we can build it.
-Every schema provides a `build` method, which turns the Kiwano schema builder into an official GraphQL schema.
+Every schema provides a `build()` method, which turns the Kiwano schema builder into an official GraphQL schema.
 This GraphQL schema can be used to pass to any GraphQL runtime library.

 First, let's build our schema.
 Remember that we created the **schema.ts** file, which returns a schema that's merged with all sub-schemas.
 We only have to build this main schema, because it automatically builds any merged sub-schemas as well.

-> Note that the build function returns a Promise, so we'll have to wait for it to be finished.
+> Note that the build method returns a Promise, so we'll have to wait for it to be finished.

 **Express GraphQL**
 ```typescript